To visit another section please click on one of the headings below.

 – was connected with the airfreight industry for 27 years and from 1974 to 1983 he was Executive Chairman of the Pandair Group.
 He was also chairman of the Airfreight Institute of FIATA (Fédération Internationale des Associations de Transitaires et Assimilés or in English International Federation of Freight Forwarders Associations).
 He was awarded the OBE in the 1984 New Year Honours List and it was presented to him by the Queen, for “services to the airfreight industry”.

-CAPTAIN BERNARD OLIVER TICKNER (1937-40) – was Chief Brewer at Greene King and introduced Abbot Ale.
+CAPTAIN BERNARD OLIVER TICKNER MBE (1937-40) – was Chief Brewer at Greene King and introduced Abbot Ale.
 His other great passion was horticulture.
 At his home, Fullers Mill, he developed a wonderful garden, which is open to the public and he donated Lackford Lake to the Suffolk Wildlife Trust.
 He also bred a unique species of Euphorbia called ‘Red Wing’.
+In June 2017 he was awarded the MBE for services to Horticulture and to Wildlife Conservation in Suffolk.

 JOHN DOUGLAS WADDELL (R39-46) – after various jobs at Eastern Daily Press, New Chronicle and Daily Express, he joined the Ford Motor Company and eventually became Vice-President, Public and Government Affairs and a member of the board.
 In retirement he was involved in the publication of The Second Sixty Years and Remembered Days.
 He also edited the Old Framlinghamian magazine and more recently produced Their Swords are in Your Keeping.